 Medically reviewed by Drugs.com.
 Last updated on Oct 8, 2022.

-Note: This page contains information about the side effects of erythromycin topical.
-Some of the dosage forms included on this document may not apply to the brand name A/T/S.
+Note: This document contains side effect information about erythromycin topical.
+Some dosage forms listed on this page may not apply to the brand name A/T/S.

 - Dry or scaly skin

 Applies to erythromycin topical: topical gel, topical ointment, topical solution, topical swab.

 Very common (10% or more): Burning/burning sensation (up to 25%)

 Uncommon (0.1% to 1%): Desquamation, dryness, erythema, itching, oiliness, peeling[Ref]